 I was raised in a small, back-woods Southeast Texas town.
 I did not grow up with an exposure to art.
 I did not have an uncle with a darkroom.
 I didn't really hold a camera until I was a grown woman.
 I am a self-taught artist committed to film and the traditional wet darkroom.
 I work intuitively in every creative element of my medium with an acute awareness of what and who has come before me.
 My life experiences have brought me to this place where I find myself overwhelmed with the drive to make photographs about who I am...what moves me, what I feel inside, what I believe to be sacred and enduring.
 I make pictures to challenge, calm, excite and satisfy my mind and heart.
 I share my work in hopes of leaving some permanent, telling mark on the world...that I Was Here.

-"lori Vrba's imagery is rooted in themes of memory, illusion, loss and revival.
-Her assemblage works combine found objects with original photographs that speak to the southern sensibilities of storytelling.
-Her solo shows have been met nationally and internationally with great acclaim.
-Her work is held in permanent as well as private collections through out the world.
-She is the co-founder of Pigs Fly Retreats. vrba is curator for the Fox Talbot Museum's exhibition "Tribe" which opens January 2018.
-Her first monograph published by Daylight was named one of the top ten photo books of 2015 by American Photo Magazine.
+"Lori Vrba is a self-taught, photo-based artist with a home studio in Chapel Hill, North Carolina.
+Her imagery and assemblage is rooted in themes of memory, illusion, loss, and revival with the southern sensibilities of storytelling.
+Her work is held in private and permanent collections through out the world.
+Vrba has curated a number of recognized exhibitions including Tribe for the Fox Talbot Museum in 2018.
+Her first monograph The Moth Wing Diaries was named one of the top ten photo books of 2015 by American Photo Magazine.
+She is co-founder of Pigs Fly Retreats.”

-for information regarding editioned prints, one-of-a-kind assemblage WORKS, exhibitions or lectures...
+for information regarding editioned prints, unique objects, exhibitions or lectures...